October 9, 2024

 ProblemSymptomSolution

-UnderwateringYellow, dry, crispy leavesWater thoroughly, then less frequently
+UnderwateringYellow, dry, crispy leavesWater but less frequently

 Tap Water SensitivityYellow or brown leaf tipsUse distilled or rainwater